Turkey: Prosecutor wants German journalist cleared of terror charges | DW | 16.09.2021

 Tolu's arrest, along with a number of other German activists and journalists, had strained ties between Ankara and Berlin.

-The German Green party's media spokesperson Margit Stumpp, who was in Turkey to follow the trial, said the prosecution decision betrayed a lack of firm evidence.
+The German Green party's media spokesperson Margit Stumpp, who was in Turkey to follow the trial, said the prosecution's decision betrayed a lack of firm evidence.

 As a result, Stumpp said, the long pre-trial detention of the defendants was not justified and had been "completely inappropriate."

-"Today shows that the prosecution has been using the four years of massive pressure and repression against the defendants for four years, without having solid evidence to support the charges," Stumpp said.
+"Today shows that the prosecution has been using massive pressure and repression against the defendants for four years, without having solid evidence to support the charges," Stumpp said.

 rc/rt (dpa, epd)